mentally-unstable/snake-84/README.md

 ## Overview
 Just the snake game, my take on it at least
 - Up/Down/Right/Left buttons for movement, also 5/2/6/4 on the numpad
-- Enter to pause, mostly done for debugging reasons, might remove Of course if a feature is removed and you were a fan, feel free to fork the repo and implement it yourself (:
+- Enter to pause, mostly done for debugging reasons, might remove.
+Of course if a feature is removed and you were a fan, feel free to fork the repo and implement it yourself (:
 - 2nd to quit